JackpotClavin/Android-Blob-Utility/README.txt

 software to their computer, so that typing the command:
 "ls /home/android/dump/build.prop" will yield their device's build.prop.
 This is just meant to ensure that you have the correct path.
-Secondly, the developer must download the Android emulator that matches their device's stock software (if your stock /system dump is Android 4.3, download the 4.3 emulator's image).
-Then extract the emulator's system.img into a directory.
+Secondly, the developer must edit the Makefile to match the SDK version of the stock system dump's software (if your stock /system dump is Android 4.3, type in 18 (see developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).
-Then when this program prompts you to enter the extracted emulator's directory, type the absolute path to it.
-Then enter however many blobs you want this program to process.
+Next, you are to compile this program with the 'make' command.
+Once you run it, this program will prompt you to enter however many blobs files you want this program to process.
 If you want to only process one blob, type 1 and hit enter.
 After you enter the amount of blobs you want this program to process, you will type the absolute path to the actual blob (see the example program usage